Get 80% off your plan for your first 3 months*

 When your bank statement shows transactions not in your business books

-- Systematic approach: Check transactions in chronological order to spot patterns
+• Work chronologically: Check transactions in date order to spot patterns

 Streamline your reconciliation process

-Keeping your books in order doesn't have to be a chore.
-An efficient bank reconciliation process gives you a clear, up-to-date view of your finances, freeing you up to focus on what you do best: running your business.
+Keeping your books in order can be straightforward.
+An efficient bank reconciliation process gives you a clear, up-to-date view of your finances, freeing you up to focus on running your business.

 With smart tools that automate the heavy lifting, you can save time, reduce errors, and manage your money with confidence.
 Ready to make reconciliation easy?
-Try Xero for free.
+Get one month free on Xero pricing plans when you try Xero.

 FAQs on bank reconciliation